minvws/nl-kat-coordination/docs/source/manual/usermanual.rst

 Objects
 =======

 Adding an initial object with an appropriate safeguard puts OpenKAT to work.
 This can be done in on-boarding, but objects can also be added individually or as CSV files.
-Objects are also refered to as 'objects of interest' or OOI.
+Objects are also referred to as 'objects of interest' or OOI.
 The object itself contains the actual data: an objecttype describes the object and its logical relations to other objecttypes.

 Properties
 ----------